How to Get Into Duke University Fuqua School of Business

 A Fuqua student and former Stratus client told us, “The Duke MBA Consulting Club hosts Roadmap, a series of six classes over six weeks, dedicated to providing students a solid foundation for tackling case interviews.
 It allowed me to get familiar with the process and dive into case interview prep with structure that allowed me to parlay an offer from my priority company.
 Roadmap also provides an opportunity to connect with fellow first years outside of your section/C-LEAD as well as second years who may act as great mentors (and friends) through the recruiting process and beyond.”

 Student-led conferences are popular at Fuqua, and the school has hosted the annual Sustainable Business and Social Impact Conference since 2005.
-Throughout the years, the event has grown into one of the largest of its kind—the 2020 event welcomed more than 800 people!
-The 2022 conference took place virtually in February with the theme “Racing to 2030: The Role of Business in Meeting the Sustainable Development Goals” and included such keynote speakers as the CEO and chief change catalyst at The B Team and the chief operating officer of sustainability and Center for Inclusive Growth at Mastercard.
-Speakers represented such companies as Microsoft, Landed, LinkedIn, IBM, and Anheuser-Busch, and panel discussions explored such topics as “Tech for Good,” “Managing the Future of Work,” and “More than Capital.”
+Throughout the years, the event has grown into one of the largest of its kind—recent events have welcomed more than 800 people!
+The 2024 conference was hosted with the theme “Building for Tomorrow” and included such keynote speakers as the vice president of sustainability at Cargill.
+Speakers represented such companies as Philips, Lafayette Square, Happy Dirt, and Carbon Insights, and panel discussions explored such topics as “Balancing Act: Navigating the Intersection of Impact and Profitability in Social Enterprises” and “Creative and Innovative Solutions for Climate Action.”

 Finally, the Fuqua Career Management Center (CMC) is held in great regard among students and alumni.
 “CMC is a great resource with highly dedicated staff.
 Where the CMC shines is in the quick chats one may hold with different counselors (walk-in or by appointment).
 They give great advice, are fun to talk with, and willing to go above and beyond to support through the process.
 Additionally, the CMC recruits career fellows (second-year students) who are trained and dedicated resources assigned to first years to help through the process.
 My career fellow was particularly helpful in the crafting of my cover letters,” a Fuqua student and former Stratus client said.